Computation Alignment: Capacity Approximation without Noise Accumulation: Abstract

 Consider several source nodes communicating across a wireless network to a destination node with the help of several layers of relay nodes.
 Recent work by Avestimehr \emph{et al.} has approximated the capacity of this network up to an additive gap.
 The communication scheme achieving this capacity approximation is based on compress-and-forward, resulting in noise accumulation as the messages traverse the network.
 As a consequence, the approximation gap increases linearly with the network depth.

-This paper derives a capacity approximation for multi-layer wireless relay networks with an approximation gap that is independent of the network depth and dependent only on the number of source nodes and the fading statistics.
-This is achieved by a new communication strategy termed \emph{computation alignment}.
+This paper develops a \emph{computation alignment} strategy that can approach the capacity of a class of layered, time-varying wireless relay networks up to an approximation gap that is independent of the network depth.
 This strategy is based on the compute-and-forward framework, which enables relays to decode deterministic functions of the transmitted messages.
 Alone, compute-and-forward is insufficient to approach the capacity as it incurs a penalty for approximating the wireless channel with complex-valued coefficients by a channel with integer coefficients.
-Here, this penalty is avoided by breaking the wireless channel into several subchannels combined with a signal-alignment strategy to ensure that these subchannels have integer channel coefficients.
+Here, this penalty is circumvented by carefully matching channel realizations across time slots to create integer-valued effective channels that are well-suited to compute-and-forward.
+Unlike prior constant gap results, the approximation gap obtained in this paper also depends closely on the fading statistics, which are assumed to be i.i.d.
+Rayleigh.